InsanusMokrassar/ktgbotapi/README.md

   `RequestsExecutor`), which allows to use the core library in more pleasant way
 * [TelegramBotAPI Util Extensions](TelegramBotAPI-extensions-utils/README.md) - contains extensions for more comfortable work with commands, updates and other different things
+* [TelegramBotAPI All](TelegramBotAPI-all/README.md) - concentration of all previously mentioned libraries

 Most part of some specific solves or unuseful moments are describing by official [Telegram Bot API](https://core.telegram.org/bots/api).